 There are usually three or four sessions scheduled per week however, the number of participants can vary depending on paddler commitment.
 Bad weather also has an impact, especially in winter.

-ASHOW (After School Heroes on Wallis) is an after school program for primary age children from Coomba and district, operating each Wednesday afternoon of the school term.
-It began in August 2007 and is run (and mostly funded) by Coomba volunteers.
+ASHOW (After School Heroes on Wallis) is an after school program for infants and primary age children from the general Coomba area, operating each Wednesday afternoon of the school term.
+It began in August 2007 and is run by Coomba volunteers.
 ASHOW’s objectives are to connect local children to their community, to help develop life skills and to provide opportunities for children to participate in a range of activities they may not otherwise experience.
 The afternoon consists of a variety of sports and/or games, a slap-up afternoon tea and a pre-nominated activity for the day.
-These range from cooking anything from hot dogs to scrambled eggs; craft: everything from making kites, necklaces, tiaras and crowns, sand painting or painting a rainbow serpent or a local activity such as counting crabs down at the salt marsh, swimming, learning basic circus skills, being visited by Coomba RFS or our Forster police liaison officer.
+These range from cooking anything from hot dogs to scrambled eggs; craft: everything from making kites, necklaces, tiaras and crowns, making flying machines or painting a rainbow serpent or a local activity such as swimming, learning basic circus skills, being visited by Coomba RFS or our Forster police liaison officer.

 We plan each term's activities ahead of time and email the information to parents and our local school, Pacific Palms.
 The School and ASHOW work closely together in the children’s best interests.

-This year we have been averaging 21 kids and 8 volunteers each week.
+We average 21 kids and 6 volunteers a week.
 If you have a child who may like to attend, or you would like to volunteer, please call Felicity Carter on 0411 566 593.

 Pacific Palms Garden Club a limited member group of gardeners both new and experienced who get together every month for various activities including visiting gardens, buying and swapping plants and seeds and learning about permaculture to mention a few.
 With a monthly newsletter and their own website there is a wealth of information, especially local knowledge.